 So if you are interested in whether a manufacturer actually complies with CE requirements, check the details of the requirements and then investigate your situation.
 It is worthwhile to check that before investing any money.
 You do your own research, all I can do is raise relevant questions.

 Referring to prosthetic hooks by using Peter Pan and Captain Hook metaphors

-Both prosthetic arms and their technical intricacies, and fairy tales with their symbolic aspects and gory realities, are difficult and multi-layered subjects.
+Both the subject of prosthetic arms and their technical intricacies and the subject of fairy tales with their symbolic aspects and gory realities, are difficult and multi-layered subjects.

 Because the Captain Hook metaphor is one of the most wicked and unfortunate pointers anyone could give you, ever [read this: link].

 So if you start pretending that body-powered technology is outdated or has no potential, you clearly exhibit a very serious lack of technological understanding: